Can you tell me a bit about the Forest?

 Please see our Daily and Weekly Schedule.

 No. You are welcome to participate as little or as much as you like.

 How much does it cost?

-A suggested minimum donation is $55 per day/night for single occupancy and $80 per day/night for double.
+The rate for a cabin including meals is $70 per day/night for single occupancy and $55 per person per day/night for double.
 We accept cash, check and payments through PayPal.
-Donations allow us to recover some of the costs of hosting our guests and maintaining this peaceful facility.
+These rates reflect our costs to operate the Forest.
+Donations above these rates allow us to maintain this peaceful facility.
 Those who are able to give generously allow others in need to come.
-No one is ever turned away for lack of funds.

 Money is tight for me right now; can I still come?